Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: Net circular polarisation

 \item The neutron, charged pion, and muon decays are computed using the MadGraph5\_aMC@NLO \cite{Alwall:2011uj,Alwall:2014hca}.
 The pions and muons produced by the decay of the kaons are then added to their respective spectra.

 \item Finally we simulate the pion and muon decays using MadGraph5\_aMC@NLO to obtain the polarised photon spectra. \end{enumerate} We do not keep the spin information from the first two steps.
 This could slightly affect our estimates of the polarisation fraction but this is not expected to have a major impact on the final results.
 In addition Pythia8 has not been calibrated beyond a few TeVs yet (in the center-of-mass energy).
 Therefore, the normalisation of the hadronic spectra may not be exact at very high energy.
 In practice this corresponds to cosmic ray energies above a few tens of PeV.
+Finally, we mention that the center of mass energies in all the considered cases are well above the resonances of the $p-p$ and $p-\gamma$ cross-sections, as Pythia does not include such processes.
+These do not contribute to the $p-p$ collisions at these energies; for $p-\gamma$ collisions, we do note that resonances could increase the production of charged pions.